arx/ArxLibertatis/README.md

 DevIL (libil.so)
 zlib (libz.so)
 OpenAL 1.1
+Boost 1.37 or newer (libraries system and filesystem)

 Non-Windows systems also need Wine (including development headers and tools).
 Wine is only a temporary solution.